AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 ### Delivering AMP emails by registering with an email provider {#delivering-amp-emails-by-registering}

- You can experiment delivering dynamic emails by registering with the supported email providers in order to have your sender domain added to the allow list.
+ You can experiment delivering dynamic emails by registering with the supported email providers in order to have your sender domain added to the allowlist.

 >[!NOTE]
 >